Lecter314/dash.poltly-in-python/README.md

 -------

-This is the project conducted by group10, based on dash.plotly, using real-world dataset to create a local interactive Web interface.
+This is the project conducted by group10, based on dash.plotly, using real-world dataset to create a local interactive Web interface, in a total of 366 observations.
-More sepcificicaly, we focus on "The Demand of Rental Bikes During year 2012 in Capital Bikeshare System".
+More sepcificicaly, we focus on the analyse of "The Demand of Rental Bikes During year 2012 in Capital Bikeshare System" by visualizing as a plimitory research.

+research object:
 with three qualitative variables:

     season: season (1:winter, 2:spring, 3:summer, 4:fall)